Tautau Moga: 2022

-On the 21st October, Moga re-signed with St. George Illawarra for the 2023 season.
+On 21 October, Moga re-signed with St. George Illawarra for the 2023 season.

+2023

+On 16 April in Moga's first game of the 2023 season he scored two tries in St. George Illawarra's 14–20 loss to the Canberra Raiders.

+In round 8, Moga scored a hat-trick in St. George Illawarra's 27–26 loss to the Sydney Roosters in the ANZAC Day game.

+On 10 September, it was announced that Moga would be departing St. George Illawarra.
+He played a total of three games for the club in the 2023 NRL season scoring 7 tries.

+2024

+On 18 January, it was revealed that Moga had been released by St. George Illawarra after failing to secure a new contract.
+On 6 October 2024, Moga was one of the players farewelled during the NRL Grand Final tribute to retiring players.

+Post playing

+As of 2024, Moga was playing for the Wests Devils in the Illawarra competition.

 Alleged assault

 On 11 January 2019, it was revealed that Moga had been charged by police for common assault.
-The incident took place on Boxing Day 2018 where Moga allegedly slapped a taxi driver twice on the head.
-According to The Daily Telegraph, Moga and another man allegedly were refused entry into a King Street, Newcastle pub before getting into the taxi.
+The incident took place on Boxing Day 2018 when Moga slapped a taxi driver twice on the head.
+According to police, Moga and another man allegedly were refused entry into a King Street, Newcastle pub before getting into the taxi.

-Moga's club Newcastle released a statement saying "The Newcastle Knights were made aware of an incident involving a player on December 26, 2018, The club alerted the NRL Integrity Unit at an appropriate time and are co-operating with the NSW Police.
+Moga's club Newcastle released a statement saying "The Newcastle Knights were made aware of an incident involving a player on 26 December 2018, The club alerted the NRL Integrity Unit at an appropriate time and are co-operating with the NSW Police.
 No further comment will be made".

 In April 2019, Moga was fined $60,000, half of which was suspended, by Newcastle.
+In March 2019 Moga pleaded guilty to a charge of assault over the incident.